namadnuno/Sample-JavaScript-Slider-ES2017/README.md

+# Sample JavaScript ES2017 Slider

-# Sample-JavaScript-Slider-ES2017
+# Introduction

-This is a sample javascript slider for my own projects and my learning curve on js
+In one of my projects i needed a costum slider, and i always wanted to build my own slider for learning propouses.
+So i present to you my solution, that solve my problems and suit my needs.